-- Free Microsoft Project Guides, videos, link to free 30-day trial, and other info.
+- Free Microsoft Project Guides, files, videos, link to free 30-day trial, and other info.
 If your school already has Office 365, check if you also have Project or request that they add it.
 Check out other free tools with no time limit like Project Libre, Basecamp, and Jira.
 More info here.

 - Sample syllabus for the sixth edition.
 Feel free to modify for your class.